PrestaShopCorp/eventstore-interconnect/README.md

+> Disclaimer: this package is no longer maintained.
+Use it at your own risk.

 # EventstoreInterconnect

 The main purpose of the lib is to copy/paste an event from an eventstore to another one.
 The versions allowed are : v5.0.1 and v21.2.0 (also working with 2 eventstores with same version)